 Q: How do I sign in?

-The Console Mobile Application supports several authentication methods, including owner/root credentials, IAM user credentials, and AWS access keys and federated login via AWS Single Sign-On, Microsoft Active Directory and third-party identity providers.
+The Console Mobile Application supports several authentication methods, including owner/root credentials, IAM user credentials, and federated login via AWS Single Sign-On, Microsoft Active Directory and third-party identity providers.
 An owner account is the AWS login that created the account.
 An IAM user is an identity that has been created by an administrator through the IAM service.
 Note that IAM users need to also provide their account alias, which can be found at the top of the Management Console sign-in screen.
-AWS access keys are used to sign programmatic requests that the app makes to AWS.
+We recommend using either IAM user credentials or a federated role to log in to the Console Mobile Application.

 Click here to learn more about the different types of AWS security credentials.